strapi/strapi/docs/3.0.0-beta.x/content-api/api-endpoints.md

 }
 ```

-## DELETE `/restaurants/:id`
+## Delete an entry

-Deletes a restaurant by id and returns its value.
+Deletes an entry by id and returns its value.

 **Example request**